Skif (anti-tank guided missile): Design

-The Skif consists of a tripod, missile container, PDU-215 remote control panel, guidance device, and thermographic camera (thermal imager).
+The Skif consists of a tripod, PDU-215 remote control panel, guidance device, and thermographic camera (thermal imager).
+Each round of ammunition comes in its own canister of either 130 or 152 mm diameter.

 The PDU-215 control panel is a briefcase-like laptop computer with a control panel, holding a small joystick and a flat-panel display, that is connected to the firing unit by a cable, allowing it be used at distances up to 50 m away.
 Two firing modes are available: manual, and fire-and-forget.
 Fire-and-forget provides automatic control of the missile flight using a targeting laser beam.

 A three to four-person team is optimal for deploying the Skif.
 Operators require specially-made backpacks.
 Once the missile is fired, the operator controls the Skif and corrects the aim when needed, by using the joystick on the remote control.
 The Skif's system has a shelf life of 15 years.
 The missiles have a 10-year shelf life.

 The system comes complete with 130 mm and 152 mm caliber missiles in transport and launching containers.
 Tandem charge high-explosive anti-tank (HEAT) RK-2S warheads might be able to counter medium weight main battle tanks such as the T-90A with penetration of 800 mm behind ERA.
 RK-2M-K warheads might be able to counter heavy main battle tanks such as M1A2 Abrams with their penetration of 1100 mm behind ERA.
 The system also includes high explosive (HE) fragmentation RK-2OF and RK-2М-OF warheads to attack infantry positions and light armored vehicles.
 The system can use all four types of missiles with no modification.
 The system's thermal imager can be used during night operations.
 According to a 2014 article, SLX-Hawk thermal imaging camera produced by Selex ES can be installed for use at night and in poor visibility conditions.
+The Ukrainian military only uses the 130 mm caliber missiles, as the 152 mm versions were made to compete against the Russian Kornet-EM on the export market.

+The upgraded Skif-M was unveiled in 2022, which has improvements such as a lighter tripod, a revised traverse and elevation housing, a new lightweight remote-control panel, new batteries to power the launcher and panel, and the new PN-U sighting and guidance unit (SGU) which includes a laser rangefinder.
+The Luch Design Bureau said the Skif-M had been delivered to the Ukrainian armed forces in September 2023.

 Variants

-The system has four types of missiles in two different calibers.
+The launcher can fire three types of ammunition, with two different calibers.

 130 mm missiles

 System configuration with 130 mm missiles using RK-2S and RK-2OF warheads.
-This or a very similar version is fielded by the Ukrainian armed forces as the Stuhna-P (Stugna-P).